aj0strow/async_enum/README.md

 $ ruby -I lib demos/sleep.rb
 ```

-Please report errors and contribute to improve things! **Disclaimer: I am not an expert at multithreading.** Quite the opposite in fact.
+**Disclaimer**: I am not an expert at multithreading.
+Quite the opposite in fact.

+Please report errors and feel free to contribute and improve things!